 Temporary Personal Tax Reduction.
 Adopt a substantial additional tax cut for 1975, consistent with House Ways and Means action.
 This reduction would affect withholding schedules by July 1 of this year.
 This tax cut, also targeted to low- and middle-income taxpayers, would provide continuing support to consumer purchasing power throughout 1975.
-The Committee envisions that Congress would continue the stimulus into 1976 if necessary to continue the recovery.
+The Congress envisions that the stimulus would be continued into 1976 if necessary to continue the recovery.